kamu-data/datafusion-ethers/README.md

 +--------------+------------------------------------------------------------------+----------------------+-------------------+------------------------------------------------------------------+-----------+------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------------+--------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-> Note: the `block_time` column will only be populated if the node implementation supports it see [ethereum/execution-apis#295](https://github.com/ethereum/execution-apis/issues/295).
+> Note: the `block_time` column will only be populated if the node implementation supports it, see [ethereum/execution-apis#295](https://github.com/ethereum/execution-apis/issues/295).

 Get raw logs from a specific contract address:
 ```sql